 HawaiiAlaskaFloridaSouth CarolinaGeorgiaAlabamaNorth CarolinaTennesseeRIRhode IslandCTConnecticutMAMassachusettsMaineNHNew HampshireVTVermontNew YorkNJNew JerseyDEDelawareMDMarylandWest VirginiaOhioMichiganArizonaNevadaUtahColoradoNew MexicoSouth DakotaIowaIndianaIllinoisMinnesotaWisconsinMissouriLouisianaVirginiaDCWashington DCIdahoCaliforniaNorth DakotaWashingtonOregonMontanaWyomingNebraskaKansasOklahomaPennsylvaniaKentuckyMississippiArkansasTexas

 Courses are mixed with daily chapel, Bible study and service projects.
-The college is a standout for affordability and its success at getting students through to graduation.
-Education is the most popular academic program on campus, as graduates are qualified to teach in both public schools and schools of Lutheran denomination.
+The college is a standout for affordability, with nearly 85% of undergraduates receiving grant or scholarship aid, and getting students through to graduation.
+Money’s analysis finds the college’s graduation rate is higher than expected based on its student body demographics.
+Education is the most popular academic program on campus, and graduates are qualified to teach in both public schools and schools of Lutheran denomination.

-Martin Luther College fields 16 NCAA Division III teams, and more than half of students participate in at least one intramural sport.
+Martin Luther College fields 16 NCAA Division III teams, and intramural sports are a popular activity on campus.
 There are also a number of student clubs, although two dominate: drama and music.
 Mankato, a haven for snowboarders, is just 30 minutes away, and a two-hour drive will get students to the Twin Cities.